martinfrances107/rust_d3_geo/README.md

    }
    ```

-   This allow for a clearer statement of intent :-
+   This allows for a clearer statement of intent :-

    ```rust